Haraldlons/linux-tricks/README.md

-# Useful Computer Notes
+# Linux Tricks
-A collection of useful notes for different topics in the world of computer science.
+A collection of useful linux notes and tricks for different topics in the world of computer science.
 By: Harald Lønsethagen

 ## Motivation